San Antonio River Walk Hacks: How To Eat, Play & Explore Like a Pro

 5. Go Shopping At The Shops At Rivercenter

-The Shops at Rivercenter include 100 retail stores, 14 restaurants, an IMAX theater, LegoLand Discovery Center, SeaLife, and (did we mention this yet?)
+The Shops at Rivercenter include 100 retail stores, 14 restaurants, an IMAX theater, LegoLand Discovery Center, SeaLife, and (did I mention this yet?)
 AIR CONDITIONING!
 Yes.
 Yes yes yes.
 When you’re dripping sweat on a 106-degree day, that AC at the mall feels amazing.

 WEBSITE | 849 E Commerce St, San Antonio, TX 78205